What's New!

 (left) The view in June 2010 from Ponte Sisto; in the forefront Fontanone di Ponte Sisto; in the background (left to right) S. Pietro in Montorio, Casino Giraud and Acqua Paola; (right) view from the lungotevere showing the tip of S. Maria della Scala and in the background Casino Farnese sul Gianicolo

-The construction of walls on the banks and the redesign of the river bed in the late XIXth century led to the disappearance of la Rinella; these changes were aimed at preventing floods; they also led to relocating a fountain to the Trastevere end of Ponte Sisto.
-Because of modern buildings and trees along the lungotevere, Janiculum is best observed from Ponte Sisto, whereas the tip of S. Maria della Scala can be seen from the other side of the river, nearer to Vasi's observation point.
+The construction of walls on the banks and the redesign of the river bed in the 1880s led to the disappearance of la Renella; these changes were aimed at preventing floods; they led also to relocating a fountain to the Trastevere end of Ponte Sisto.
+Because of modern buildings and trees along the lungotevere, Janiculum is best observed from Ponte Sisto, whereas the tip of S. Maria della Scala can be seen from the left bank of the river, near Vasi's observation point.

 Mostra dell'Acqua Paola or il Fontanone